 Its OK, you can scroll down

 Stefan is a multi-award winning chartered Architect, Consultant, Construction Project Manager and published author.
-Despite having a career as a club DJ cut short by a chronic lack of talent, he now works as part of AECOM’s i3 Global Lifecycle data science consultancy team specializing in Information Management, BIM Delivery and Data Science, helping clients solve complex problems.
+Despite having a career as a club DJ cut short by a chronic lack of talent, he now works as Senior Digital Consultant for Cohesive, specialising in Information Management, BIM Delivery and Digital Asset Management, helping clients solve complex problems.

 That´s enough of talking about myself in the third person.

 I am a (semi) retired Ironman with a bad taste in 1980’s pop music.
-A native southerner, now living in the North East of England, you can usually find me at weekends on the beach with my dog.
+A native southerner, now living in the North East of England, you can usually find me at weekends walking along the Northumberland coastline with my dogs.

 I am the curator of the NBS Periodic Table of BIM. your at-a-glance guide to the steps you need to take to ensure a successful BIM implementation.
 Taking its inspiration from the periodic table of elements, the table presents all the main elements of BIM in an easy-to-follow, visual reference – ideal for printing or sharing.

 What started out as a bit of fun resulted in NBS's most successful social media campaign to-date.